 \subsubsection{Two hyperplanes}

 First of all, there are two intercept terms $\beta_0$ and $\beta$ and only one direction vector $\omegav$ in the DWSVM method, that is, there are two hyperplanes that are parallel to each other, $\set{\xv:~\xv^T\omegav+\beta=0}$ and $\set{\xv:~\xv^T\omegav+\beta_0=0}$.
 For convenience, we call them the main hyperplane and the axillary hyperplane, respectively, and their corresponding discriminant functions $f\equiv \xv^T\omegav+\beta$ and $f_0\equiv \xv^T\omegav+\beta_0$ .
 See Figure \ref{fig:fig2} for an illustration using a two-dimensional toy example.
 In the plot, the magenta solid line is the main hyperplane and the magenta dashed line is the axillary hyperplane.
-Note that $f_0$ is involved with the definition of $r_i$, the adjusted distance of a data vector to the axillary hyperplane, shown as dot-dashed line segments in Figure \ref{fig:fig2}.
-Similar to its role in DWD, $\sum_{i=1}^n \left(1/r_i\right)$ is a notion of gap between the two classes.
-In particular, the smaller $\sum_{i=1}^n \left(1/r_i\right)$ is, the more separated the two classes are.